danielcba/nmap_to_database/README-EN.md

 ![Screenshot from 2024-10-22 16-54-04](https://github.com/user-attachments/assets/b06c9c87-11ab-4212-a2fc-269fc997dbff)

+### License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ---

 This script is a powerful and versatile tool for network management and security, providing critical information in an automated and efficient manner.